chharvey/counterpoint/docs/reference/variables.md

 # Variables
-This chapter describes declaring and referencing variables.
+This chapter describes declaring and accessing local variables.

 ## Variable Declaration
-Values in Solid can be stored in variables and then referenced later.
+Values in Solid can be stored in variables and then accessed later.
-In order to use a variable, it must be **declared** first.
+In order to use a variable, it must be **declared** first, in what we call a **variable declaration statement**.
-We declare variables with he keyword `let`.
+We declare variables with the keyword `let`.
 ```
 let my_var = 'Hello, world!';
 ```